 You can sign up for your Udacity account with the following steps:

-Visit Udacity.com and select “Get Started” from the menu
+Visit Udacity.com and select “Start For Free” on the homepage

 How to Take Udacity Courses